PeterLenting/topography-game/README.md

 **Score comment** – Allows the user to see a comment on his score.
 This varies from 'Maybe you should try again?' to 'You're a true champion'.

 **Play again** – Allows the user to play the game again by clicking on the button that says 'Play Again.

+**Footer** - Contains links to the social pages of Pro Cycling Trumps: Facebook, Instagram, Youtube and Twitter.

 ### Features left to implement
 1. Difficulty level